ZhouhengTao/INF122_Final_Project/README.md

 A two-player local mini-adventure framework set in the GuildQuest world.
 Players create profiles, pick a mini-adventure from the menu, and compete turn-by-turn through a JavaFX GUI.

+> **Extra Credit:** We implemented a full **JavaFX graphical user interface (GUI)** for the GMAE, including the main menu, adventurer roster, interactive game board, action panel, and game log.
+The GUI replaces all terminal/console interaction and provides a complete visual player experience as described in the Extra Credit section of the project spec.

 ---

 ## Requirements